katjacb24/caodemo/README.md

-# A demo configuration for Couchbase Autonomous Operator, including XDCR, autoscaling and encryption
+# A demo configuration for Couchbase Autonomous Operator, including bi-directional XDCR, autoscaling and encryption
 ## Introduction and prerequisites
 This document describes how to setup two Couchbase Clusters with autoscaling and encrypted XDCR, using Couchbase Autonomous Operator.